jjszaniszlo/jace/README.md

 # Grammar

+if p1 then e1 elseif p2 then e2 else e3

 Still incomplete in BNF form.
 Need to figure out how to represent binary expressions properly without too much recursion.

 ```